cultureamp/poetry-codeartifact-auth/README.md

 #### `sso` (recommended)

 If you use `sso`, you need to have an AWS profile set up on your system (eg using `aws configure sso`) which has permissions to fetch CodeArtifact authentication tokens.
 You can select the profile to use with an environment variable `POETRY_CA_DEFAULT_AWS_PROFILE` (probably in your login shell profile – eg `.bashrc`) or pass to the `refresh` subcommand using the `--profile-default` argument.

+**Note for people using Granted**: If using this method you need to be using an AWS profile which automatically sets up the login flow.
+Standard manual configuration should suffice, but if you set up your profiles using [Granted](https://www.granted.dev) the default profiles created using `granted sso populate` will not work if you are not already logged in, and won't trigger the login flow due to the [Credential Process](https://docs.commonfate.io/granted/recipes/credential-process) feature being activated by default in generated profiles but without the `--auto-login` flag, as discussed [here](https://github.com/common-fate/granted/issues/683).
+There are several workarounds:

+* run `granted sso login` in advance (each time it's needed which will manifest as an authentication failure)
+* use a different AWS profile (manual or populated using `granted sso populate --no-credential-process`)
+* add `--auto-login` to the `credentials_process` key manually (just once, but might get blown away depending on how you run `granted sso populate`)
+* run `granted settings set --setting=CredentialProcessAutoLogin --value true` just once on your machine

 #### `vault`